Modelling stellar streams that emerge from globular clusters

 Formation of globular clusters in local group satellite galaxies

-I adjust Chen & Gnedin (2022) to satellite galaxies in the local group from a suite of collisionless simulations.
+We adjust Chen & Gnedin (2022) to satellite galaxies in the local group from a suite of collisionless simulations.
 We validate the near-linear globular cluster mass-halo mass correlation down to Mh ~ 108 Msun, where the majority of dwarf galaxies do not host any cluster.
 By studying two Fornax-like satellites in the simulations, we reproduce the radial profile of globular clusters in Fornax and show that observational samples can be notably biased by incompleteness below detection limit and at large radii.
 See Chen & Gnedin (2023) for detais.

 Figure: near-linear globular cluster mass-halo mass correlation.